Town struggles to keep up with pace of yard waste removal

 Frank Prisco, owner of Smithtown-based Reliable Tree Service, a company that does private work and municipal contracting with towns, including Smithtown, said some of the companies were likely trying to avoid disposal costs that can run from hundreds to thousands of dollars, with prices driven partly by scarcity of space at processing facilities this year.

+Prisco said changes to state Department of Environmental Conservation regulations “cut in half” the volume of material a recycling yard can hold.
+A DEC spokesman said the agency in 2017 changed its rules for pile size and property setbacks but “is not aware of the regulatory changes causing any systemic storage capacity shortages or resulting increase in prices in the Smithtown area, or Long Islandwide.”

-Those companies — some of them “weekend warriors who don’t have any equipment” — may save their customers money, but taxpayers ultimately get stuck with the bill, he said.
+Some companies — “weekend warriors who don’t have any equipment” — may save their customers money by leaving debris at the curbside, but taxpayers ultimately get stuck with the bill, Prisco said.

 “Tax money should be spent on roads, sidewalks and curbs, beautifying the right of ways, not being a carting company for tree companies that should be handling their own stuff."